elesiuta/backupy/README.md

   - all the low level functions used for file operations are under `FileOps` from `backupy.utils` for easy monkey patching (see `example_extension.py`)
 ## [Usage Description](#usage-description)
 - Source and destination directories can be any directory accessible via the computer's file system
   - Destination can be empty or contain files from a previous backup (even one made without BackuPy), matching files on both sides will be skipped
+  - Use the `--posix` flag if you plan on using BackuPy between Windows and any other OS
 - `Main modes` (how to handle new and deleted files)
   - `Backup mode:` copies files that are only in source to destination
   - `Mirror mode:` copies files that are only in source to destination and deletes files that are only in destination
   - `Sync mode:` copies files that are only in source to destination and copies files that are only in destination to source
+    - you may also want to use `--sync-delete` to propagate deletions
+    - see `write_database_x2` in the [configuration file](#configuration-file) if syncing more than two folders
 - `Selection modes` (which file to select in cases where different versions exist on both sides)
   - `Source mode:` copy source files to destination
   - `Destination mode:` copy destination files to source